 The photograph gives you a clue but does not begin to do justice to the scale, beauty and grandeur of the building.

 My other photos on Facebook show some more reasons why it is such an impressive building but to truly appreciate it I am afraid that you will have to go and see it for yourself.

 Dear Diary, yesterday was all a bit odd so I thought that I would tell you all about it.

-- 3am get to front of check-in queue to find I am not booked on the flight, my confirmed booking had been canceled somewhere along the line.
-Much faffing around by airport staff followed which led to me buying a new ticket at 4am and then hot-footing it to the gate only to find the flight, whch had been called by then, was running about an hour late
+- 3am get to front of check-in queue to find I am not booked on the flight, my confirmed booking had been cancelled somewhere along the line.
+Much faffing around by airport staff followed which led to me buying a new ticket at 4am and then hot-footing it to the gate only to find the flight, which had been called by then, was running about an hour late.

 - 10am get picked up from the hotel by our local colleague and get taken to the office an hour's drive south in Giza.

 - 11am very useful meeting, made the whole trip worthwhile.

 - 2pm left office to get flight (us) and back home for sundown (our colleague).
 It was the first day of Ramadan so everybody else was getting home at that time too.